Vegan Nacho Cheese Sauce

 Soaking the nuts

-- Place the unsalted macadamia nuts in a glass bowl, cover with boiling water, cover the bowl with a lid or plate.
+- Place the raw cashews in a glass bowl, cover with boiling water, cover the bowl with a lid or plate.
 Set aside.

 - Soak for 45 minutes.
-You can also cover the nuts with cold water and soak overnight if preferred.
+You can also cover the nuts with cold water and soak overnight or at least 8 hours if preferred.

 - Place the pepper quarters in a baking dish.
 Brush the skin with olive oil.

 - Roast for 25 minutes until the skin is grilled and soft.
 Peel off the skin before using it in the recipe.